writethedocs/www/docs/conf/portland/2025/news/announcing-tickets.rst

 Our `full event website <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/>`_ is live with information about all the events and basic travel information.

-The website has lots of information about the conference events.
-Stay tuned for updates more updates on food, transportation and other information.
+The website has lots of details about the conference events.
+Stay tuned for more updates on food, transportation and more.

 Opportunity Grants
 ------------------